OmarHumamah/reading-note/Reflection and Discussion.md

 6. **Images**
 7. **Inline code**

+You can go to this [link](https://guides.github.com/features/mastering-markdown/) to see more information.

 ### GitHub Flavored Markdown.
 GitHub Flavored Markdown has more useful features, which make the whole process easier.